 Pass on the Handshake or Kiss

 Allergic reactions, such as hives, can happen through the transfer of an allergen on someone’s lips or hands.
 One person reported getting hives on her face after someone, who had just eaten shrimp, gave her a ‘hello’ kiss on the cheek.
 Worse reactions have happened through the transfer of an allergen during intimate kissing.

 While a designated driver is there to ensure that everyone gets home safely, you can also teach this person to help in an allergic reaction.
-Teach the DD to recognize the symptoms; explain where you keep your auto-injector and how to use it; and make sure the person knows to call 911 if you have a reaction.
+Teach the DD to recognize the symptoms; explain where you keep your auto-injector and how to use it.
+Plus, make sure the person knows to call 911 if you have a reaction.
 If everyone else is inebriated – including you – the DD may be more alert to an allergic reaction in its early stages.

 While it can be frustrating when others “don’t get” your food allergies, try to stay positive.
 Most people will try to accommodate your needs, especially if you are reasonable and don’t use scare tactics to get what you need.
 Enjoy being with your friends instead of feeling down that you can’t eat something.